GlassEaters/hydra/packages/docs/docs/intro.md

 Additional Models:
 1. NFT Collection - This is similar to the NFT model, but it would be easier to initialize (just use the collection address) and you could automatically weigh the wallet share by NFT properties instead of specifying on a per-NFT basis.
-2. Merkle or DSA Accumulator - ???
+2. Merkle or RSA Accumulator, some poi shizzle - ???

-## Questions
+## DOC TODO
 1. Can I query membership in an existing fanout using the fanout address?
 2. For the Wallet and NFT models, can I update the membership share for a given address?